Why open finance will transform SME insurance

 The pandemic has expedited the requirement for digital transformation and the emergence of tech-enabled competitors like Amazon entering digital insurance has also placed pressure on traditional insurers.

-Open finance offers the single largest opportunity to transform the SME insurance business model by enabling insurers to deliver simple, digital, personalised and dynamic products to better suit the SMEs needs.
+Open finance offers the single largest opportunity to transform the SME insurance business model by enabling insurers to deliver simple, digital, personalized and dynamic products to better suit the SMEs needs.

 If you would like to learn more about how Codat could help, please contact firstname.lastname@example.org or visit codat.io.